TrevisanGMW/rainmeter-skins/README.md

-# rainmeter-skins
+# Rainmeter Skins
 A few skins for the desktop customization tool Rainmeter.
+Some of these might need some tweaking since I haven't used them with newer versions.

 # Installation